Bishop's coat of arms

 Lab Work

 The assignments in this course are to be done, using any computer, before or during the lab period, and will be evaluated by Friday.
-Most computers in Bishop's labs are I-Macs, some can run either Mac-OS or Windows.
-You may also use your own computer in this course.
+Use the conuters in the lab, or bring your own.
+You may also use your own computer in this course, from whereever you want..

 The Computer Science lab, J-118, is open from 8:00 to 4:30 Monday to Friday.
 It is accessible by key card ($20 deposit) 7 days a week from 5:30 to 23:00 ( 11 pm, you may be asked to leave at midnight.)
 You may work on your own time, subject to machine availability, and I encourage you to start early.